 Asparagus, whether green, white, or purple, is some of the most prized spring produce.
-At Summer House Santa Monica, Chef Ben Goodnick is rolling out a series of dishes this spring through summer featuring local Klug Farm asparagus paired with another seasonal standout: sustainable Alaskan Halibut.
-Hitting the menu on May 23 is the Wood Grilled Alaskan Halibut with local asparagus and tarragon-caper vinaigrette.
+At Summer House Santa Monica, Chef Ben Goodnick is rolling out a series of dishes this spring through summer featuring local Klug Farm asparagus paired with sustainable Alaskan Halibut, such as Wood Grilled Alaskan Halibut with local asparagus and tarragon-caper vinaigrette.

 Want to know the best way to cook asparagus?
 Chef Ben recommends instead of boiling or steaming it, to sauté or grill it from its raw state.
 This helps preserves the quality and keeps the flavors (and green color) vivid.